bockp/Edge-Detection-project/Article-month1.md

 Errors in edge detection can either be false positives (classification of non edge pixels as edge pixels) or false negatives (classification of edge pixels as non-edge pixels).
 There is also a conflict between the correct detection of edges and the precise localization of their position.

-In our project, we shall begin by documenting the 3 main linear edge detection approaches and algorithms, and their implentation in the image processing software ImageJ[imagej]:
+In our project, we shall begin by documenting the 3 main linear edge detection approaches and algorithms, and their implentation in the image processing software ImageJ[^SCH2015]:
-- Convolution with edge templates (Prewit, Sobel, Kirsh)[Sobel, 1968]
+- Convolution with edge templates (Prewit, Sobel, Kirsh)[^SOB1968]
-- Zero-crossings of Laplacian of Gaussian convolution [Marr-Hildreth, 1980]
+- Zero-crossings of Laplacian of Gaussian convolution [^MAR1980]
-- Zero-crossings of directional derivatives of smoothed images (Canny)[Canny, 1986]
+- Zero-crossings of directional derivatives of smoothed images (Canny)[^CAN1986]

 We will then perform a benchmark on the imageJ plugins, in order to compare them by measuring their execution time, the memory load for the JVM, *and ?????????*